ABOUT US

 In our role as an enabler and implementer, we empower key actors within local communities by providing cooperation and capacity-building opportunities.
 This includes offering training, technical assistance, and networking opportunities to support the development and implementation of conservation initiatives.
 Additionally, we design and run flagship programs, aimed at preserving valuable environmental resources in the Cyclades and fostering collaboration among local entities across the islands.

-By dynamically allocating funds to both local initiatives (grants) and programs powered by CPF, we ensure that resources are effectively utilized to support environmental conservation efforts in the Cyclades.
+By dynamically allocating funds to both local initiatives (grants) and programs powered by CPF, we ensure that resources are effectively utilized to support environmental conservation efforts in the Cyclades and Aegean region.

 Do you want to become part of the solution?